 What you can do: Pain-relieving drugs can make you feel better for the few days after surgery.

 Meds like bortezomib (Velcade), carfilzomib (Kyprolis), and ixazomib (Ninlaro) can cause constipation, diarrhea, nausea, or vomiting.
 Other chemotherapy drugs, bisphosphonates, and radiation treatments can make you queasy or throw up.
-Steroids may also make your stomach upset, or make you feel very hungry so you gain weight.
+Steroids may also make your stomach upset.